ahmedtalaatfarhat/HoltWinters-Model/README.md

-# HoltWinters-Model-In-R
+# HoltWinters-Models-In-R

-There are 3 Cases for HoltWinters-Model
+There are 3 Cases for HoltWinters-Models

 1. Simple Exponential Smoothing
 2. Holt’s Exponential Smoothing